Sperm allergy: is this the end of Carmen’s sex life?

 Time for home vaginal infection remedies

 Something had to be done.
-The doctors hadn’t been any help, so I took to Google and tried almost every home remedy that came across my screen.
+The doctors hadn’t been any help, so I took to Google and tried almost every home remedy for vaginal infections that came across my screen.

 I drank apple cider vinegar cocktails.